 South Korea is facing the fact that China has many government resources to invest in the LCD industry, and South Korea has no advantage in price competition.
 Therefore, it has gradually withdrawn from LCD production, sold its LCD production lines, or changes to OLED production lines, and focuses on the OLED market.
 Due to the long-term efforts of Samsung and LGD in South Korea in OLED, the current high-end mobile device display market is mostly in the field of OLED.
 South Korea’s OLED production capacity accounts for more than 80% of world production.
 Although OLED investment plans in 2019 were suspended or reduced, the OLED industry remains the main battlefield of Samsung and LGD, and the R&D investment and capital investment in OLED will continue in the next few years.

 As for China, it is continuing to build more factories.
 Unlike Japan and South Korea, China relies on the huge domestic demand for display equipment as the focus of its industrial dependence, and fully invests in high-volume production lines.
 The China display equipment market is the focus of its global display equipment production, accounting for more than 80% of its market.
-Along with the increase in market demand for OLED, China’s 2022 investment plan in OLED will have an impact on South Korea, and the scale and trend of the global display equipment market.
+Along with the increase in market demand for OLED screens, China’s 2022 investment plan in OLED will have an impact on South Korea, and the scale and trend of the global display equipment market.

 In recent years, China has mainly invested in LCD production lines of 8th generation and above, but the investment and trial production of OLED is still taking place.
 Although the technology and yield rate are not as good as in South Korea, the trend of OLED display applications in mobile devices has become clear.
 In the market, China’s OLED market technology continues to develop and catch up.
 It is estimated that by 2024, China will compete with South Korea for OLED investment and production.

 Global display manufacturers regard OLED as the mainstream technology development.
 Therefore, although the OLED market will decline due to the impact of the epidemic in 2020, OLED investment will continue, accounting for 65% of the global display equipment market.
 However, OLED still has its characteristic limitations.
 For example, its application in harsh environments such as outdoor and automotive applications is a great challenge for OLED, and it also encounters bottlenecks in large-scale mass production.
 Therefore, in recent years of important display exhibitions, Micro LED has emerged as the ultimate display.
-Compared with OLED, Micro LED not only has better brightness, contrast, and color saturation but also has environmental resistance and flexibility.
+Compared with OLED screen, Micro LED display not only has better brightness, contrast, and color saturation but also has environmental resistance and flexibility.
 The structure of the panel can also meet the requirements of transparent panel technology with high penetration and high display brightness.
-Major manufacturers in various countries are actively investing in Micro LED research and development, but Micro LED is currently at the level of millions, tens of millions of pixels, and micron-scale levels, and the key technical bottlenecks such as the uniformity control of the production process and the transfer assembly yield have yet to be broken through.
+Major manufacturers in various countries are actively investing in Micro LED research and development, but Micro LED display is currently at the level of millions, tens of millions of pixels, and micron-scale levels, and the key technical bottlenecks such as the uniformity control of the production process and the transfer assembly yield have yet to be broken through.
 It is estimated that it will take 2 to 3 years to have a chance to enter the mass production stage.
 When the Micro LED technology was immature, the existing LED production line was continued, and the LED miniaturization technology was developed.
 The relay technology "Sub-millimeter Light Emitting Diode" (Mini LED) came into being.
 Mini LED can be used in outdoor information signage, industrial use, automotive use, etc., with a flexible substrate, it can have a good lifespan, display quality reliability, special-shaped structure, and curved display, and other characteristics, which is very competitive.
-In the gaming laptop and gaming screen markets that require high-end image quality, Mini LED technology has gradually entered, but Micro LED products with excellent display characteristics are still the technological goals of various panel manufacturers' efforts in research and development and breakthroughs.
+In the gaming laptop and gaming screen markets that require high-end image quality, Mini LED technology has gradually entered, but Micro LED displays with excellent display characteristics are still the technological goals of various panel manufacturers' efforts in research and development and breakthroughs.

 Looking at the global display equipment market, OLED has gradually become the mainstream.
-Korean panel manufacturers control the main OLED production capacity, while OLED equipment is dominated by Japanese, American, and Korean manufacturers.
+Korean panel manufacturers control the main OLED production capacity, while OLED screens is dominated by Japanese, American, and Korean manufacturers.
 These display equipment manufacturers have stepped into the display and semiconductor industries, and semiconductors are also the next stage of the growth momentum industry.
-Facing the next generation of Micro LED key equipment and semiconductor advanced packaging process equipment, which are currently in the technology development stage, Taiwan equipment manufacturers can accelerate their pace of deployment to respond to future market changes and seize opportunities.
+Facing the next generation of Micro LED display key equipment and semiconductor advanced packaging process equipment, which are currently in the technology development stage, Taiwan equipment manufacturers can accelerate their pace of deployment to respond to future market changes and seize opportunities.